iq-motion-control/iq-module-communication-doc/docs/tutorials/pwm_control_flight_controller.rst

   * This sets the max PWM value in microseconds that will be output to the motor.
 By default, IQ motors use a range of 1000us to 2000us.

-* **MOT_PWM_MIN = 1000**
+* **MOT_PWM_MIN = 990**

   * This sets the minimum PWM value in microseconds that will be output to the motor.
-By default, IQ motors use a range of 1000us to 2000us.
+By default, IQ motors use a range of 1000us to 2000us, but setting this to 990us helps ensure the motor will not spin on a 0% throttle.

 * **SERVO_DSHOT_ESC = 0**